JobaerChowdhury/jobaerchowdhury.github.io/_posts/2015-09-06-picture-language.md

     <div class="caption">Figure-1.6: Result of (cornerSplit wave 6)</div>
 </div>

-Finally we define the squareLimit function as below.
+Finally we define the *squareLimit* function as below.

 {% gist e3d8a6f4acbbb21e0d91 %}

-It is also a simple function where we compute the smaller parts (quarter and half) of the frame.
-And then we place the smaller parts appropriately.
-Now we can apply the squareLimit function to our wave painter and get the beautiful pattern shown in <a href="#fig1">Figure-1.1</a>.
+It is also a simple function where we are computing the smaller parts (quarter and half) of the frame.
+And then combining the smaller parts to form the final painter.
+Now we can apply the *squareLimit* function to our *wave* painter, and get the beautiful pattern shown in <a href="#fig1">Figure-1.1</a>.

 {% gist 946274f47f75fc30ee34 %}